Alirezaja1384/aio-kavenegar/README.md

-# kavenegar-python
+# aio-kavenegar

 # <a href="http://kavenegar.com/rest.html">Kavenegar RESTful API Document</a>
 If you need to future information about API document Please visit RESTful Document

+## Caution !
+**This repository IS NOT AN OFFICIAL KAVENEGAR CLIENT!**

+**This project is not compatible with the official package.**

+The original repository can be fount [Here](https://github.com/kavenegarkavenegar-python/).

 ## Installation
 <p> You can install our SDK from pypi through below command </p>

 ```
-pip install kavenegar
+pip install aio-kavenegar
 ```
-You can download the Python SDK <a href="https://github.com/KaveNegar/kavenegar-python/blob/master/kavenegar.py">Here</a> too
+You can download the Python SDK <a href="https://github.com/alirezaja1384/aio-kavenegar/blob/main/kavenegar.py">Here</a> too
 <p>
 Then ,You need to make an account on Kavenegar from <a href="https://panel.kavenegar.com/Client/Membership/Register">Here</a>
 </p>